Loading...

 I really enjoyed hearing all of those ideas.

-So it challenges this idea, the stereotype that certain animals fit certain expectations and roles of what they should do, and maybe this might change the direction of the story because they might be given different roles to do now on the farm.
+"Babe's success challenges the idea that animals should adhere strictly to traditional roles and may lead to animals being given different roles on the farm."
+So it challenges this idea, this stereotype that certain animals fit certain expectations and roles of what they should do, and maybe this might change the direction of the story because they might be given different roles to do now on the farm.

 Great idea.